Oregon State Beavers baseball

 The Oregon State Beavers baseball team represents Oregon State University in NCAA Division I college baseball.
-The team participates as an Independent, since the Pac-12 Conference's dissolution in 2024.
-They are currently coached by Mitch Canham and assistant coaches Ryan Gipson, Darwin Barney and Rich Dorman.
+The team has participated as an independent since the Pac-12 Conference's dissolution in 2024.
+They are coached by Mitch Canham and assistants Ryan Gipson, Darwin Barney, and Rich Dorman.
 They play home games in Goss Stadium at Coleman Field.
-The Beavers won the 2006, 2007 and 2018 College World Series to become the winningest collegiate baseball program in the Super Regionals era.
+The Beavers won the 2006, 2007, and 2018 College World Series to become the winningest college baseball program in the Super Regionals era.
 In addition, the program has won 26 conference championships, qualified for 23 NCAA tournaments, and appeared in eight College World Series.

 With the Pac-12 baseball league ceasing to exist after the 2023-24 season, the Beavers will become a baseball Independent beginning in 2025.